 Foothills Drainage Basin#

-Other Ways to Provide Feedback
+Past Opportunities to Provide Feedback

 The Foothills Basin is centrally located in Fort Collins.
 It covers about 3,750 acres generally between Taft Hill and Ziegler roads and Horsetooth and Drake roads.
 The basin is mostly developed with commercial development along College Avenue and mixed-use residential in the remainder of the basin.
 The basin drains from west to east through open channels or a storm sewer system to the Fossil Creek Reservoir Inlet Ditch (FCRID).
 Three irrigation canals intercept stormwater to transport it out of the basin, but runoff spills into the basin when their capacity is exceeded.